mdmiraj7308-hue/python-backend-fundamentals/README.md

-# -python-backend-fundamentals
+# Python Backend & API Fundamentals

-My daily practice repository for core Python scripting, APIs, and data handling before integrating them into large-scale AI architectures.
+This repository contains my daily engineering practice.
+As an AI Engineer, I use this repo to master core Python logic, data manipulation and API integrations before implementing them into production-grade LLM and RAG architectures.